 This document summarizes the conclusions reached by the team in consultation with several clients who expressed interest in becoming accredited for installation inspections, and with the Canadian Electricity Association.
 The team would like to thank all who have contributed to this document.

-The following are the minimum acceptable criteria to assist clients in developing quality documentation and to assist Measurement Canada staff in evaluating such documentation.
+The following are the minimum acceptable criteria to assist clients in developing documented information and to assist Measurement Canada staff in evaluating this information.
 The definitions in the Electricity and Gas Inspections Act and Regulations and Measurement Canada bulletins apply.

-This document must be read and applied in conjunction with the requirements in accreditation standard S-A-01:2016 — Accreditation of Organizations to Perform Inspections Pursuant to The Electricity and Gas Inspection Act and Weights and Measures Act and the following documents:
+This appendix must be read and applied in conjunction with the requirements of this accreditation standard and the following documents:

 - ISO 10012: 2003 Measurement management systems—Requirements for measurement processes and measuring equipment